Drewster727/goes-notify/README.md

 # Location codes for other Trusted Traveler programs

 Appointments for other programs, including NEXUS, SENTRI, US/Mexico FAST, and US/Canada FAST are available using the same scheduler API as Global Entry.
 Many sites use the same location id for multiple types of appointments, but some do not (e.g. Blaine, WA is 5020 for Nexus Appointments and 13321 for Global Entry; Ft.
-Erie is 5228 for US/Canada FAST and 5022) so it is best to consult the lists below to make sure you are requesting the correct type of appointment.
+Erie is 5228 for US/Canada FAST and 5022 for Global Entry) so it is advisable to consult the lists below to make sure you are requesting the correct type of appointment.

 Retrieve the location list for each type of appointment using the URLs below.
 Find your desired location, and then use the 'id' field as the 'locationId' in your config file.